partyparrotmoe/chowdown/_recipes/generic-fried-chicken.md

 ---

 Creates a really generic but tasty fried chicken.
 Works surprisingly well the next day in bento boxes, or hot in sandwiches.

+**Please be careful when working with hot oil** - if you haven't deep fried before, we'd recommend doing some research on the do's and don'ts.